hhavnursangappa/GitHub_projects/Python-projects/Password-manager/README.md

 ```

 ## Usage
-Once the above command finishes installing the necessary package, run python script 'user_interface.py' using the following command to boot the application
+Once the above command finishes installing the necessary package, run python script 'user_interface.py' using the following command to boot the application.
+To update or copy or delete an entry, select the entry, right click and choose the
+required option from the menu.

 ```python
 python user_interface.py